iamDayoDev/Day1-Weather-Dashboard-API/README.md

 - Verify your stroed data in the S3 Bucket
 - EMPTY THE S3 BUCKET AND DELETE THE BUCKET

-### You have succeffully created a weather app that makes API calls and store the data in an S3 Bucket
+### You have successfully created a weather app that makes API calls and store the data in an S3 Bucket